dgraph-io/dgraph/wiki/content/graphql/directives/index.md

 ### @lambda

 The `@lambda` directive allows you to call custom JavaScript resolvers.
-The `@lambda` fields are resolved through the lambda functions implemented on a given lambda server.
+The `@lambda` queries, mutations, and fields are resolved through the lambda functions implemented on a given lambda server.

 Reference: [Lambda directive](/graphql/lambda/directive)